Pueblo peoples: Material culture

-The Puebloans are traditional weavers of cloth and have used textiles, natural fibers, and animal hide in their cloth-making.
-Since woven clothing is laborious and time-consuming, every-day style of dress for working around the villages has been sparer.
+Pueblo people have woven cloth and used twined and embroidered textiles, natural fibers, and animal hide in their cloth-making.
+Since woven clothing is laborious and time-consuming, everyday clothing for working around the villages was sparer.
 The men often wore breechcloths.

 Agriculture

-Corn is the most readily recognizable staple food for Pueblo peoples.
+Corn is a primary staple food for Pueblo peoples.
 Although it is possible that different groups may have grown local plants such as gourds and chenopods at very early dates, the first evidence of maize cultivation in the Southwest dates from about 2100 BCE.
 Small, fairly undomesticated maize cobs have been found at five different sites in New Mexico and Arizona.

 Maize reached the present-day Southwest via an unknown route from Mesoamerica (i.e., present-day Mexico) and was rapidly adopted by peoples in the region.
 One theory states that maize cultivation was carried northward from central Mexico by migrating farmers, most likely speakers of a Uto-Aztecan language.
-Another theory, more accepted among scholars, is that between 4300 BCE and 2100 BCE maize was diffused northward from group to group between rather than migrants.
+Another theory, more accepted among scholars, is that between 4300 BCE and 2100 BCE maize was diffused northward from group to group rather than by migrants.
 There is evidence that maize was initially cultivated in the Southwest during a climatic period when precipitation was relatively high.

 Pottery

 The various Pueblo communities have different traditions regarding the making and decoration of pottery artifacts.
-Present-day archaeologists date the use of pottery by Puebloans dating back the early centuries of the Common Era.
+Present-day archaeologists date Pueblo pottery back the early centuries of the Common Era.